Why Parenthood Often Lowers Well-Being — Especially for Moms

 Parenthood has complex effects on our relationships.
 The new relationship between parent and child can provide a deep connection that's unlike any other, for the rest of a parent's life.
 Having children can also lead to new friendships, as we develop relationships with the parents of our kids' friends.

-Balancing these positive effects of parenthood is the challenge of maintaining one's prior relationships—first and foremost with one's partner.
+Balancing these positive effects of parenthood is the challenge of maintaining one's prior relationships — first and foremost with one's partner.
 The time and energy that were directed toward one another are now channeled into childcare, often with little left over for each other.
-Throw in poor sleep and financial strain and it's easy for a couple to start experiencing not only less closeness but more irritability and conflict.
+Throw in poor sleep and financial strain, and it's easy for a couple to start experiencing not only less closeness, but also more irritability and conflict.

 If these inherent challenges weren't enough, we'll receive direct or implied criticism about our parenting style from our own parents, our friends, and the popular media.
 When it comes to raising kids, everyone has an opinion about what's best.
 It can be easy at times for parents to feel like maybe they aren't cut out for parenting.

-This pattern is a common one in research on parenting, with mothers in heterosexual couples more likely to experience negative effects of parenting—and less likely to experience positive effects—than fathers.
+This pattern is a common one, based on research on parenting, with mothers in heterosexual couples more likely to experience negative effects of parenting — and less likely to experience positive effects — than fathers.
 A recent review in this area included studies showing that, compared to fathers, mothers tend to experience:

 Much of the conflict that follows the arrival of a child comes from these different experiences, and disagreement about where each parent focuses his or her time and energy.
 Moms tend to see their partners as too self-focused, whereas dads often see their partners as too child-focused.